Neurodiversity Workshops - Kickstart Learning

 It's great to be me

 The group will explore what it means to them to be neurodivergent.
-They will do activities to build self-esteem and confidence and learn how to advocate for their needs in different situations.
+They will do activities to build self-esteem and confidence and focus on building a positive neurodivergent identity.

 Emotional Regulation